idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 3 TM options.md

 ### Priority

 Quickly check or change the priority level for the TM, which can also be set via the TM Options (see below).
 This affects fuzzy matching and auto-assembling results.

+Term or Fragment Matches with higher or lower priority of the given glossary/memory have the brighter or darker shade of its highlight color.

 - **Low priority**
 - **Medium priority**